 I don’t really enjoy porridge that much anymore.
-I think it’s because I ate it every morning for breakfast, for the best part of two years, when I was a vegetarian and I just slowly got tired of it.
-Now, I crave savoury food for breakfast and I try my best to keep it as interesting as possible, so that I don’t get bored or fed up of eating the same foods over and over again: like I did with porridge.However, every so often, I get the craving for a steamy bowl of oats and all I want to do is cwtch up and enjoy it like I used to: especially now that Autumn has arrived; these types of comfort foods are certainly going to be necessary to get us through the colder months unscathed.
+I think it’s because I ate it every morning for breakfast for the best part of two years and I just slowly got tired of it.
+Now, I crave savoury food for breakfast and I try my best to keep it as interesting as possible so that I don’t get bored or fed up of eating the same foods over and over again: like I did with porridge.However, every so often, I get the craving for a steamy bowl of oats and all I want to do is cwtch up and enjoy it like I used to: especially now that Autumn has arrived; these types of comfort foods are certainly going to be necessary to get us through the colder months unscathed.
 What’s more, is that porridge is one of those meals that can be enjoyed for breakfast, or even supper and it’s easy to throw together too: even easier if you own a crockpot – just toss it all in with a little extra liquid and leave it do it’s thing overnight.

-Chocolate is always a winner though, when it comes to anything sweet and this certain recipe was my favourite way to eat my oats back in the day: it’s easy, filling and can satisfy any sweet tooth.
+Chocolate is always a winner though when it comes to anything sweet and this certain recipe was my favourite way to eat my oats back in the day: it’s easy, filling and can satisfy any sweet tooth.
 So of course, I returned to my trusty ole porridge, with arms wide open and dove into the chocolatey goodness; like a hungry pig to it’s trough.

 - 80g Rolled Oats